halelitzhaki/stnc-tool/README.md

 ## Acknowledgments

-This project was developed as part of an academic assignment to practice advanced C++ programming concepts.
+This project was developed as part of an academic assignment to practice advanced C and OS programming concepts.

 ## License